boroczkigabor/ha-ariosa-integration/README.md

 ## Features

+> [!WARNING]
+> This is still very much a work-in-progress, vibe-coded thingy.
+> Even though it only pulls data from the device and does not write
+> anything back, use with caution.

 - UI-based setup (config flow) — no YAML required
 - Polls the unit every 10 seconds over Modbus TCP
 - Exposes 13 sensors covering temperatures, humidity, motor speeds, and